aquaticcalf/backend-miniproject-mysql/readme.md

 ### api documentation

-the api documentation will be available once the server is running. you can access it at http://localhost:3000/api-docs -> not yet implemented
+the api documentation will be available once the server is running. you can access it at [`http://localhost:3000/api-docs`](http://localhost:3000/api-docs) -> not yet implemented

 ### license

-this project is licensed under the [mit license](license.md).
+this project is licensed under the [`mit license`](license.md).

 ### related projects